videoutpl/Videout/index.md

 ## Video Demonstration

-This is the [desmonstration]() of how to make the rendering of a video, including adding audio and concatenation.
-And [this]() would be the result of said rendering.
+[This](https://youtu.be/afYup8YKshU) is the demonstration of how to make the rendering of a video, including adding audio and concatenation.
+And [this](https://youtu.be/jpoT1KOS9po) would be the result of said rendering.
 The videos are going to be saved on the src folder with the name of the variable as its name.

-Then [this]() would be the deomstration of how to render a gif, with its [result]() being saved on the src folder as well.
+Then [this](https://youtu.be/Ru2kBMBlcYQ) would be the demonstration of how to render a gif, with its [result](https://youtu.be/8No0FH3PHJY) being saved on the src folder as well.

 ## Authors